ddatagit/Agent-frontend/README.md

 ```bash
 http://localhost:8288/runs
 ```
+# Quick Start

-# 1 create new .env or .env.docker, copy and paste this (Paste the content from the link, NOT the link itself ( ͠° ͟ʖ ͡° )).
+### 1. Create new .env or .env.docker, copy and paste this
+(Paste the content from the link, NOT the link itself ( ͠° ͟ʖ ͡° ).
 If you cannot open the link, sorry - you don't have authorization to use it ( •̀ᴗ•́ ).

 https://docs.google.com/document/d/1nJDqi5JiPEhNa0Rxi7StyZ4ZfFpSAV-1ZIiFReG75DU/edit?tab=t.0

-## or using your own .env Example
+or using your own .env Example

 ```env
 DATABASE_URL="postgresql://<user>:<pass>@<neon-host>/<db>?sslmode=require"